 salt and pepper, to taste (I really recommend using white pepper for this recipe!)

 1/3 cup raw cashews

 In a large pot over medium heat, sauté shallot, garlic, thyme and other spices until fragrant.
 Shallots should be translucent and lightly golden.
 Use oil or veggie broth as needed to avoid sticking + burning.

 Add asparagus and zucchini (and cashews if using) to the pot and continue to sauté for about 1-2 minutes.
 Try not to overcook as you’ll lose some of the vibrant colour!

 Next add vegetable broth and bring to a boil.
 Lower the heat to a simmer, and allow to cook, covered for about 5-8 minutes or until all veggies are fork-tender.

 Transfer everything into a high speed blender or use a hand blender to pulse until smooth.
 I like to blend completely, but you can pulse until desired texture is reached if you prefer a chunkier soup.
-Taste the mixture, and add additional salt and pepper as desired.
+Taste the soup and add additional salt and pepper to taste

 Hi there, I’m Remy!
 Welcome to Veggiekins Blog, home to nourishing vegan + gluten-free recipes and tips to live your best balanced and holistic life.
 I’m a human on a mission to empower you to be well and be kind to your mind, body and soul with the healing power of plants.